FooBarShebang/statistics_lib/Documents/Requirements/RE002_ordered_functions.md

 * The lengths of the sub-sets of a 2D data set are not equal
 * The total number of quantiles is an integer, but not positive
 * The required quantile index is negative or larger than the total number of quantiles
+* The requested number of bins (in histogram) is an integer but not positive
+* The requested bin size (in histogram) is a real number but not positive

 **Verification Method:** T